 Upon their request, military recruiters and institutions of higher learning will be given access to students' names, addresses and telephone numbers.
-Parents who do not want their child's name to be released (or students over the age of 18 who do not want their name released) should contact the Westmont High School Registrar.
+Parents who do not want their child's name to be released (or students over the age of 18 who do not want their name released) must submit a written request to the Westmont High School Registrar.